 You’ll learn how to help organisations to communicate in persuasive and ethical ways with their staff, customers, regulators, communities, investors, and society.
 Public relations practitioners:

 85% of graduates are employed within six months of graduation.
 These graduates are employed across nine different industry categories with more than 60 different job titles.

-Your Massey PR education equips you with a sound grasp of the classic PR disciplines, and the BC structure enables you to complement this with areas such as creative communication – a potentially winning combination in the contemporary job market, where employers increasingly value creativity and adaptability.
+Your Massey PR education equips you with a sound grasp of the classic PR disciplines.
+The Bachelor of Communication structure enables you to complement this with areas such as creative communication.
+This is a potentially winning combination in the contemporary job market, where employers increasingly value creativity and adaptability.

 Surveys show BC graduates consistently enjoy high rates of employability, across a wide range of industry categories.
 Job titles include communication coordinator, consultant, content and social media specialist, project manager and advisor.

 Public relations practitioners love how every working day is different, busy and challenging, drawing on creativity and strategic planning to make a real difference in their organisations and communities.

 New Zealand is a great place to study.
 Massey University’s reputation is supported by our international rankings, accreditations and associations.
 We are rated five star plus by the QS World University Rankings.

 Massey University has small class sizes, and our lecturers and staff are friendly and approachable.

 As an international student, there are entry requirements that will apply to you.
 We recommend that you apply at least three months before your anticipated start date so your application can be processed in time.
 There are additional steps you will need to take.
 These include obtaining a visa and travel bookings if your study is to be in New Zealand.

 All students must meet university entrance requirements to be admitted to the University.

 There are no specific entry requirements for this programme, outside of university admission regulations.